-BASIS FOR INTERNAL ASSESSMENT: Internal Assessment marks in theory papers shall be awarded on the basis of theory test (70 Marks), Objective Test (15 Marks), Seminars and Assignments (15 Marks).
+BASIS FOR INTERNAL ASSESSMENT: Internal Assessment marks in theory papers shall be awarded on the basis of theory tests (70 Marks), Objective tests (15 Marks), Seminars, and Assignments (15 Marks).
 The marks obtained shall be reduced to 30.
-Practical Internal Assessment marks shall be based on practical test and records.
+Practical Internal Assessment marks shall be based on practical tests and records.
 30 marks for Practical Test and 05 marks for Class Records.
 The marks obtained shall be reduced to 15.
 30 marks for Project Work (Report/Dissertation and Presentation/Viva).

-THEORY QUESTION PAPER PATTERN: Question Papers in all the four semesters consists of three sections (Model question paper enclosed).
-Section I: Write short notes on any four out of six: (4x4=16 Marks) Section II: Write explanatory notes on any five out of seven: (5x6=30 Marks).
-Section III: Write any essay on any two out of three: (2x12=24 Marks).
-Questions are to be drawn from all the units of the syllabus by giving equal weightage to all the units.
+THEORY QUESTION PAPER PATTERN: Question Papers in all four semesters consist of three sections (The model question paper is enclosed).
+Part -A: Write short notes on any eight out of 10: (8x2=16 Marks).
+Part - B: Answer any five questions out of 7 (5x6=30 Marks).
+Part - C: Answer any three questions out of 5: (3x8=24 Marks).
+Questions are tobe framed from all the units of the syllabus by giving equal weightage.

-PRACTICAL QUESTION PAPER PATTERN: 30 marks for practical exam proper (Major experiment - 10 marks, Minor experiments - 5x2=10 marks, Identify and Comment - 5x2=10 marks) and 05 marks for Class Record.
+PRACTICAL QUESTION PAPER PATTERN: 30 marks for practical exam proper (Major experiment - 10 marks, Minor experiments - 5x2=10 marks, Identity and Comment - 5x2=10 marks) and 05 marks for Class Record.

-PROJECT WORK may be conducted either in the Department or any other Institution or in an Industry.
-Project Report/Dissertation carries 70 marks and is evaluated as per regulations.
+PROJECT WORK to be conducted either in the Department or any other Institution or in an Industry under the supervision of a teaching faculty.
+Evaluation is based on Project Report/Dissertation and Presentation/Viva carry, which carry 70 marks.

 M.Sc.
-BIOSCIENCES (CBCS Semester Scheme) SYLLABUS I SEMESTER HARD CORE COURSES BSH 401 BIOCHEMISTRY
+BIOSCIENCES (CBCS Semester Scheme) SYLLABUS

+I SEMESTER

+HARD CORE COURSES

+BSH 401 BIOCHEMISTRY

 - CO 1.
 Have in-depth knowledge of biochemistry and appreciate the knowledge of biochemistry in the day-to-day life - CO 2.
-Demonstrate an understanding of basic biochemical principles with reference to structure and functions of proteins, carbohydrates and lipids, and their metabolic pathways. - CO 3.
-Understand the mechanisms of transport and excretion of cholesterol andsterols - CO 4.
+Demonstrate an understanding of basic biochemical principles with reference to the structure and functions of proteins, carbohydrates and lipids, and their metabolic pathways. - CO 3.
+Understand the mechanisms of transport and excretion of cholesterol and sterols - CO 4.
 Know the clinical relevance of studying biomolecules and metabolic disorders.

-Carbohydrates: Classification, chemistry and properties of monosaccharides - Pentoses, hexoses, deoxyglucoseamino sugars, muramic acid, neuraminic acid, disaccharides - Linkage in sucrose, lactose and maltose, polysaccharides- Homo-and hetero-poly saccharides - starch, cellulose, glycogen, hyaluronic acid, chondroitin sulphate chitin, xylans, bacterial cell wall and blood group polysaccharides, glycoproteins.
+Carbohydrates: Classification, chemistry and properties of monosaccharides - Pentoses, hexoses, deoxyglucoseamino sugars, muramic acid, neuraminic acid, disaccharides - Linkage in sucrose, lactose and maltose, polysaccharides-Homo-and hetero-poly saccharides -starch, cellulose, glycogen, hyaluronic acid, chondroitin sulphate chitin, xylans, bacterial cell wall and blood group polysaccharides, glycoproteins.
 Metabolism of carbohydrates: Pathways and regulation.
 Glycogenesis and Glycogenolysis.
 Anaerobic glycolysis, Citric acid cycle, Hexose monophosphate shunt.
 Gluconeogenesis.
 Coordinated control of metabolism.

 Amino acids and Proteins: Classification, chemistry and properties of amino acids and proteins.
-Primary, secondary (alpha helix, beta pleated sheets), tertiary (fibrous - Collagen, globular - Myoglobin) and domain structure of proteins.Reverse turn and Ramachandran plot.
-Helix - coil, transition.
+Primary, secondary (alpha helix, beta pleated sheets), tertiary (fibrous - Collagen, globular - Myoglobin) and domain structure of proteins.Reverse turn and Ramachandran plot.Helix - coil, transition.
 Quarternary structure - Hemoglobin.
 Energy terms in biopolymers.
-Conformational calculations, hydrogen bonding, hydrophobic, electrostatic and Vander Waalsinteractions.Lipoprotein metabolism and associated disorders.
+Conformational calculations, hydrogen bonding, hydrophobic, electrostatic and Vander Waals interactions.Lipoprotein metabolism and associated disorders.

 Lipids.
 Classification, chemistry and properties of lipids.
-Biological role of phospholipids, Sphingolipids, Glycolipids and Plasmalogens.
+The biological role of phospholipids, Sphingolipids, Glycolipids and Plasmalogens.
 Structure of cholesterol, Structure and function of essential fatty acids, Eicosanoids, Prostaglandins, Thromboxanes, Leukotrienes.
 Metabolism of lipids.
-Biosynthesis of fatty acids, oxidation of fat and fatty acids - beta, alpha and Omega oxidation.
+Biosynthesis of fatty acids, oxidation of fat and fattyacids - beta, alpha and Omega oxidation.
 Ketogenesis and ketolysis.
-Biosynthesis ofphospholipids.
+Biosynthesis of phospholipids.
 Triacylglycerol biosynthesis and role of adipose tissues.
 Biosynthesis, transport and excretion of cholesterol and sterols.

 Protein and amino acid metabolism.
 Nitrogen balance, transamination and deamination.
-Catabolism of phenylalanine, tyrosine, tryptophan, sulphur containing amino acids, creatine and creatinine.
+Catabolism of phenylalanine, tyrosine, tryptophan, sulphur-containing amino acids, creatine and creatinine.
 Urea cycle and disorders.